5 Best Ways to Fight and Beat your California DUI case

 - Police’s errors at setting up a sobriety checkpoint.
 Being stopped at DUI checkpoint can sometimes be very defensible because the checkpoint has a lot of requirement that police does not always follow.
 Sometimes deviation from court mandate on sobriety checkpoints can be used by DUI attorney to get your case dismissed.
 This process involves litigating a motion under 4th amendment prohibiting unlawful search and seizure.

 - Failed field sobriety tests.
 The prosecution usually relies on field sobriety tests very heavily, yet these tests can be very inaccurate and can give false positive results.
 For example, some studies show that one leg stands and walk and turn test are often failed by sober people.
 Moreover, there are far more factors beyond alcohol and drugs which can affect test results.
 Vertigo, fatigue, using prescribed medications or mouth-washing liquids can make the person look under the influence to even an experienced police officer.
 Horizontal gaze nystagmus, which is considered to be a reliable evidence of being drunk or drugged, can be caused by neurological dysfunctions, brain traumas, and heavy medical intoxication.
+On the other hand, a good results on a field sobriety test will allow you to easily fight your DUI case.

 - No probable cause for arrest.
 This issue is similar to the first issue.
 The police officer can only place someone under arrest when there is a “probable cause” that you were in violation of the law.
 Mere speculation or “hunch” that you are impaired is not sufficient, the police officer has to have some evidence that you were impaired when you drove your vehicle.
 The police need to specifically explain the reasons for stop and explain circumstances of the arrest.
 Once again, the court needs to be convinced by the prosecutor that there was evidence of a crime sufficient for a probable cause to arrest.

 - Violating the procedure of breath test.
 Breathalyzers, one of the most commonly used devices to test the level of alcohol in impaired drivers, is known to be inaccurate.
 If the precise procedure for usage and maintenance is not followed, the result of breathalyzer’s test can be thrown out.
 For example, the law dictates that the police officer has to observe you for 15 minutes before taking breath sample with a breathalyzer.
 If he or she fails to do that, call your DUI attorney who can get the results of the test thrown out based on a possibility that it is inaccurate.
 Also, the breathalyzers can measure a substance that is remained in your mouth but is not in your blood.
 For example, mouthwash or some medication or gas escaping from stomach can give a “false positive” for a breathalyzer.
+Lastly, Ketogenic diets or medical conditions, such as diabetes, will affect the results of a breath test because different substance will give a false reading in a breathalizer.

 (818) 921 7744 Call anytime to talk directly to Los Angeles DUI Attorney.